Seneca people: Senecas' expanding influence and diplomacy

-In 1694, Captain Arent Schuyler, in an official report, described the Minnisink chiefs as being fearful of being attacked by the Seneca because of not paying wampum tribute to these Iroquois.
+In 1694, Captain Arent Schuyler, in an official report, described the Minnisink chiefs as being fearful of being attacked by the Seneca because of not paying wampum tribute to these Haudenosaunee.

 Around 1700, the upper Delaware watershed of New York and Pennsylvania became home of the Minnisink Indians moving north and northwest from New Jersey, and of Esopus Indians moving west from the Mid-Hudson valley.

 By 1712, the Esopus Indians were reported to have reached the east Pepacton branch of the Delaware River, on the western slopes of the Catskill Mountains.

 From 1720 to the 1750s, the Seneca resettled and assimilated the Munsee into their people and the Confederacy.
 Historical accounts had noted the difficulties encountered by the Seneca during this period and noted a dissolution of their traditional society under pressure of disease and encroachment by European Americans.
 But fieldwork at the 1715–1754 Seneca Townley-Read site near Geneva, New York, has recovered evidence of "substantial Seneca autonomy, selectivity, innovation, and opportunism in an era usually considered to be one of cultural disintegration".
 In 1756, the Confederacy directed the Munsee to settle in a new satellite town in Seneca territory called Assinisink (where Corning developed) on the Chemung River.
 In this period, they developed satellite towns for war captives who were being assimilated near several of their major towns.
 The Seneca received some of the Munsee's war prisoners as part of their negotiations.

 At a peace conference in Easton, Pennsylvania in 1758, the Seneca chief Tagashata required the Munsee and Minnisink to conclude a peace with the colonists and "take the hatchet out of your heads, and bury it under ground, where it shall always rest and never be taken up again".
-A large delegation of Iroquois attended this meeting to demonstrate that the Munsee were under their protection.
+A large delegation of Haudenosaunee attended this meeting to demonstrate that the Munsee were under their protection.

 In 1759, as colonial records indicate, negotiators had to go through the Seneca in order to have diplomatic success with the Munsee.

 Despite the French military campaigns, Seneca power remained far-reaching at the beginning of the 18th century.
 Gradually, the Seneca began to ally with their trading partners, the Dutch and British, against France's ambitions in the New World.
 By 1760 during the Seven Years' War, they helped the British capture Fort Niagara from the French.
 The Seneca had relative peace from 1760 to 1775.
 In 1763 a Seneca war party ambushed a British supply train and soldiers in Battle of Devil's Hole, also known as the Devil's Hole massacre, during Pontiac's Rebellion.

 After the American Revolutionary War broke out between the British and the colonists, the Seneca at first attempted to remain neutral but both sides tried to bring them into the action.
 When the rebel colonists defeated the British at Fort Stanwix, they killed many Seneca onlookers.